joonhoswe/joonhoswe/README.md

 🎓  I'm a second-year pursuing a B.S. in Computer Science at Carnegie Mellon University! <br><br>

 ## 🚀 What I'm Up To:
-- 🏘️ Building a pole vault pole marketplace
+- 🏃🏻‍♂️ Building an online marketplace for pole vault poles

 ## 👨🏻‍💼 Experience:
 - 🏛️ Incoming Software Engineering Intern @ Wells Fargo (Summer 2025)